benfred/implicit/README.md

 which can be installed with homebrew: ```brew install gcc```.
 Running on Windows requires Python 3.5+.

-GPU Support requires at least version 9 of the [NVidia CUDA Toolkit](https://developer.nvidia.com/cuda-downloads).
+GPU Support requires at least version 11 of the [NVidia CUDA Toolkit](https://developer.nvidia.com/cuda-downloads).
 The build will use the ```nvcc``` compiler that is found on the path, but this can be overriden by setting the CUDAHOME enviroment variable to point to your cuda installation.

-This library has been tested with Python 2.7, 3.5, 3.6 and 3.7 on Ubuntu and OSX, and tested with Python 3.5 and 3.6 on Windows.
+This library has been tested with Python 3.6, 3.7, 3.8 and 3.9 on Ubuntu, OSX and Windows.

 #### Benchmarks